uofa-cmput191/referencebook/_sources/chapters/01/what-is-data-science.md

 What is Data Science?
 ====================

 Data science is about drawing useful conclusions from large and diverse data sets through exploration, prediction, and inference.
 It integrates techniques from statistics, computer science, mathematics, and domain-specific knowledge to analyze and interpret complex data sets.
+There are three core aspects of effective data analysis:

 * Exploration: Identifying patterns in information.
 This involves using visualizations and descriptive statistics to understand the data.